-Create a dating safety plan.
-A dating safety plan helps people who are experiencing dating abuse and violence to think about safety strategies.
-Safety plans enable individuals to think ahead about steps to take that may help keep them safer during a dangerous incident.
-For more information, contact Loveisrespect.org, The National Teen Dating Abuse Helpline (see the bottom of this handout).
+Create a teen dating safety plan.
+A dating safety plan helps people who are experiencing dating violence to think in advance about how to keep themselves safe.
+Safety plans enable individuals to think ahead about how to protect themselves from harm instead of trying to figure it out when they are in danger.
+For more information, contact loveisrespect.org at 1.866.331.9474 or Break the Cycle (or see the bottom of this handout).